Lottery Ticket (2010 film): Plot

-Living in the projects with his grandmother, Kevin Carson dreams of one day designing his own sneaker line, but currently works at Foot Locker.
+Living in an Atlanta housing project with his grandmother, Kevin Carson dreams of one day designing his own sneaker line, but currently works at Foot Locker.
 His dreams are supported by two of his best friends: Benny and Stacie.
 Meanwhile, everyone in his neighborhood is trying to win the Mondo Million Dollar Lottery of $370 million.
-At Foot Locker, paroled criminal Lorenzo demands that Kevin gives him and his three friends three sets of sneakers each for free.
-However, after he grabs the shoes, the alarms go off and the police arrive.
+At Foot Locker, paroled criminal Lorenzo demands that Kevin give him and his three friends three sets of sneakers each for free.
+However, after he grabs the shoes, the alarms go off, and the police arrive.
 When Lorenzo claims Kevin gave him the shoes as a gift, he attempts to explain to the police that he did not intend to give the shoes to Lorenzo.
-Lorenzo is then arrested for shoplifting and Kevin loses his job.
+Lorenzo is then arrested for shoplifting, and Kevin loses his job.

 On his way home, he buys a Mondo Millionaire Lottery ticket at a gas station, playing his grandmother's and his lucky numbers.
 He also gets a ticket for himself, using the numbers on a fortune cookie fortune.
-He meets Benny, who tells him that the whole neighborhood heard that Kevin "snitched" on Lorenzo, and is even called one by their friends.
+He meets Benny, who tells him that the whole neighborhood heard that Kevin "snitched" on Lorenzo and is even called one by their friends.
 Depressed, Kevin goes home and quickly falls asleep.
 Later, the numbers of the lottery are announced.
 Grandma's ticket doesn't win, but Kevin finds out that his ticket has won him $370 million.

-However, when he and Benny head to the claims office, they are told that they must wait three days for the office to reopen, due to the Fourth of July weekend.
+However, when he and Benny head to the claims office, they are told that the office is closed due to the Fourth of July weekend and they must come back in three days.
 News of Kevin's winning ticket spreads, and the entire neighborhood swarms him and his home, begging for a cut of the money.
 Nikki Swayze, a seductive girl who previously rejected Kevin, suddenly develops an interest in him.

 This angers Stacie, who tells Kevin that Nikki is only after his money, but Kevin doesn't believe it.
 Kevin and Benny meet loan shark Sweet Tee, who gives Kevin a $100,000 loan to go out and have fun.
 After her date with Kevin, Nikki secretly tries to make him get her pregnant, but Kevin refuses.
-Nikki then reveals to Kevin that she was legally trying to get half of his money, by having a baby with him.
+Nikki then reveals to Kevin that she was legally trying to get half of his money by having a baby with him.
 He leaves the house angry and upset.
 Upon leaving the building, a man calls him from the basement window.
 Kevin meets Mr. Washington, a retired boxer who invites him to his house for a conversation.